blairck/jaeger/README.md

 # Description #

 Jaeger is an engine for analyzing games of Fox(es) & Geese.
-This is a port of an engine I wrote originally in Objective-C. See: https://en.wikipedia.org/wiki/Fox_games
+This is a port of an engine I wrote originally in Objective-C in 2011.
+See: https://en.wikipedia.org/wiki/Fox_games

 ### Goals ###